b-dhillon/6protons/README.md

 # 6 Protons

 ### Project Description:
-- Six Protons is a web application -- specifically it is an eLearning minimum viable product (mvp).
-It is designed to teach math & science by visualizing abstract concepts via interactive 3D models embedded inside a 3D space.
-The app in its current form focuses on carbon crystals (carbon is the only atom with 6 protons) however, this framework can be applied to teach any STEM subject.
-The app is currently under development and undergoing re-writing.
+- Six Protons is a VR minimum viable product.
+It is designed to teach math & science by visualizing abstract concepts via interactive 3D models embedded inside a virtual universe.
+The project in its current form focuses on organic chemistry (carbon is the only atom with 6 protons) however, this software is built to be able to create an 3D lesson to teach any STEM subject.
+This application is under development and currently being re-written.

 ## Application Structure: